 Think of Google’s SEO tools as the training wheels.
-They do the job adequately enough when starting out, but before long you’ll find yourself needing something more powerful and more efficient.
+They do the job adequately enough when starting, but before long, you’ll find yourself needing something more powerful and more efficient.

-Google’s tools do an excellent job of showing you the ins and out and managing an SEO campaign and measuring performance.
+Google’s tools do an excellent job of showing you the ins and outs of managing an SEO campaign and measuring performance.
 They give you a glimpse into what’s possible as far as mining data and tracking analytics.
 The problem is they’re limited.

-Third party tools go above and beyond the performance of Google tools, not to mention (in some case) they are much easier to use.
+Third-party tools go above and beyond the performance of Google tools, not to mention (in some cases) they are much easier to use.

 Google’s tools require an advanced knowledge of SEO in order to get the most out of them.
-Whereas many third party tools are very beginner friendly.
+At the same time, many third-party tools are very beginner-friendly.
 That said, there are still some Google offerings you can’t live without.

-In this post I will compare and contrast the tools offered by Google with the features offered by many popular third party SEO tools.
-With this information you’ll be able to decide whether you’re satisfied with Google’s tools, or if you’re ready to take off the training wheels and take your SEO to the next level.
+In this post, I will compare and contrast the tools offered by Google with the features provided by many popular third-party SEO tools.
+With this information, you’ll be able to decide whether you’re satisfied with Google’s tools or if you’re ready to take off the training wheels and take your SEO to the next level.

 Google’s Tools vs. Third Party Tools

-To help make an educated decision whether or not the tools Google provides are enough to suit your needs, here is a comparison of what you can do with most of the popular third party tools out there, compared against the closest approximation offered by Google.
+To help make an educated decision about whether or not the tools Google provides are enough to suit your needs, here is a comparison of what you can do with most of the popular third-party tools out there, compared against the closest approximation offered by Google.

-When using third party tools you can monitor your site’s performance within Google, Bing, Yandex, or almost any search engine of your choice.
-While Google holds the lion’s share of the market, people do use other search engines and it’s important to know how rank in those as well.
+When using third-party tools, you can monitor your site’s performance within Google, Bing, Yandex, or almost any search engine of your choice.
+While Google holds the lion’s share of the market, people do use other search engines, and it’s important to know how to rank in those as well.

-Third party tools are much more user friendly.
-In most cases you’re guided step by step on what to do.
-Third party tools make it immediately clear what you’re supposed to do with them, how to use them, and allow you to get started as quickly and painlessly as possible.
-Since you’re paying to use these tools they usually do their best to provide a good customer experience.
-Within a short time of using a third party tool you can begin tracking your site’s performance and generating easy-to-read reports.
+Third-party tools are much more user-friendly.
+In most cases, you’re guided step by step on what to do.
+Third-party tools make it immediately clear what you’re supposed to do with them and how to use them, and allow you to get started as quickly and painlessly as possible.
+Since you’re paying to use these tools, they usually do their best to provide a good customer experience, within a short time of using a third-party tool, you can begin tracking your site’s performance and generating easy-to-read reports.

 Compare Keyword Performance Against Competitors

-There are similar features offered in Google’s Webmaster Tools, and you have the option to enable SEO data in Google Analytics, but the amount of data you get is extremely limited in comparison.
+There are similar features offered in Google’s Webmaster Tools, and you have the option to enable SEO data in Google Analytics.
+Still, the amount of data you get is extremely limited in comparison.

-Many third party tools give you complete details about the inbound links pointing to your site.
-Not only do they show you who links to you and when, but whether the link is no-follow or do-follow, and the overall quality your backlink profile.
+Many third-party tools give you complete details about the inbound links pointing to your site.
+Not only do they show you who links to you and when, but whether the connection is no-follow or do-follow, and the overall quality of your backlink profile.

 Google Webmaster Tools Is Still A Must